Go inside the worlds of art, fashion, design, and lifestyle.

 AMAR’E STOUDEMIRE: I wanted to curate an opportunity to give back to the community and make it intriguing, make it fun for the youth.
 I figured why not bring in two of my passions: basketball and art.
 So I thought of this name of “In the Paint.”
 And me and my team STAT came up with an idea of how to involve both genres.
 We teamed up with the artists to figure out where they’re from and where they want to give back.
 Whatever community they wanted to give back to we would travel there, I would bring in the NBA, and we would have the artists and the students have a good time painting, and the other half of the kids that are not painting at the time they’d being playing basketball.
 And then what I would do for my foundation is I would donate a check to that event space, that school, that community center, that church, whatever it is, and I’d give to that particular venue.

-WW: How would you, the two of you, like to work to work together for “In the Paint”?
+WW: How would you, the two of you, like to work together for “In the Paint”?

 DANIEL ARSHAM: We just started talking about it.
 But obviously Amar’e and I share an interest in basketball and art.
 I’ve made a lot of work that relates to basketball, I’ve made actual sculptures of basketballs, and I think that using basketball as a kind of inroad, that is something that is accessible to everyone.
 It’s in every community and art is not in every community.
 I think that the idea to create that bridge by starting with basketball and using communities that already know that sport, and introducing them to this idea, especially in relation to my work, is a really good way to do that.